NextronSystems/analysis-cockpit-manual/upgrade/cluster.rst

       - New update Server

-The old update server is needed to fetch the updater and other updates.
+The old update server is needed to fetch the updater and other prerequisites.
 The new update server is needed to upgrade your servers to Debian 12 and also to install any new packages, which are needed for your Analysis Cockpit v4.